Crievewood UMC

 to proclaim release to the captives

-and recovering sight to the blind,
+and recovering of sight to the blind,

 to set at liberty those who are oppressed,

-and to announce the time had come
+and to announce that the time had come

-when you would save your people,
+when you would save your people.

 He healed the sick, fed the hungry, and ate with sinners.